-Prerequisite(s): Human Resource Management (HRM 701); or Financial & Managerial Accounting (MBA 733); or Methodological Reasoning & Quantitative Analysis (PUAD 715).
+Prerequisite(s): Human Resource Management (HRM 701) or Methodological Reasoning & Quantitative Analysis (PUAD 715).

 This course examines compensation and benefits administration and design of compensation systems, job evaluation, internal and external pay equity, wage and salary surveys, pay-for-performance plans and other forms of financial and non-financial incentives.
 Topics include the pay model, the role of unions, benefit options, pay for performance plans, appraisals, benefit options, and legal issues surrounding wages and benefits in domestic and international settings.